 Laura caressed her belly lovingly and looked right into Kara's eyes, with a small smile on her lips.
 "This River you mentioned is the transition between life and death; the final stage the soul has to cross before resting forever.
 Us the living are somewhere else; we have to cross the river with a boat to get to the shore, where our loved ones await us" she explained.
 "A friend died yesterday, and she somehow managed to get me there with her, to say goodbye properly."
 Laura paused for an instant and noticed Kara was looking back at her without blinking.
 "We were on the boat and the shore was waiting for us.
 She allowed me to cross and then stay there for a while.
 There I met my parents, my sisters, and..."
 She looked at Kara doubtful, not knowing what to do.
 But she had made a promise and she would keep it.
 "And Zak; he came to meet me."

 The surprise in Kara's eyes was evident.
 She blinked and looked at Laura with her mouth wide-opened.
 "What?" she asked in disbelief, raising her voice to a higher pitch.
 "This can't be true...
-You never met him.
+You're frakking with me!
+You never even met him.
 Even if what you say is true, you have no right to see him when those who knew and loved him have never been able to see him..."

 The older woman waited until Kara was a little bit calmed to talk to her.
 "As I already said, I can't really explain why it happened; I just know I was there...
 And he came after I met my family.
 He looked so much like Bill...
 He wanted to talk with me, about his sister," she said resting a hand on her belly and smiling, "but he also wanted me to talk with his brother, Bill, and... you" she finally admitted.